originphp/website/source/docs/development/code-generation.md

 ## Scaffold

-If you have your database setup with tables, and need to build a base for crud application, scaffold is what you want.
-It will generate a working prototype based upon your database.
+If you have your database setup with tables, and you need to build a base for crud application, scaffold is what you want.
+It will generate a working prototype based using your tables.

 ```linux
 $ bin/console generate scaffold User
 ```

-Just type in the name of the model, so User will look for the users table.
+Just type in the name of the `model`, so User will look for the `users` table.